 This is perhaps the most natural way to do it.
 Simply ask, "How do you want to be a part of wedding planning?"
-If they don't bring up money, you can add, "Would you be able to financially contribute?"
-This also helps avoid hurt feelings by making sure they're present for the parts of planning that matter to them most.
+If they don't bring up money, you can add, "Would you be able to contribute financially?"
+This also helps avoid hurt feelings by making sure your parents are present for the parts of planning that matter to them most.

 Each of these approaches come with pros and cons, and a certain relinquishing of control.
 Some parents will respond well to the direct approach, while others will hate it.
 Some will resent being asked to pay for their guests, while others will see that as an extremely fair option.
 You should choose the one that's best for your family and situation.
 And, no matter which tactic you choose, be polite and respectful, while still being clear and setting boundaries.